tlnguyen2009/live-chat-app/README.md

 5. **Access the Application**

    Open one web browser and navigate to `http://localhost:3000`.
 And open another tab and also navigate to `http://localhost:3000` again.
 Now, you can start using the Live Chat application by chatting between two windows.

 ## Usage

    1. **Enter a Username:** *(Future feature, NOT updated yet)* <br />
-    When you open the application, you'll be prompted to enter a username.
+    &nbsp;&nbsp;&nbsp;&nbsp;When you open the application, you'll be prompted to enter a username.
 This name will appear next to your messages in the chat.

    3. **Sending Messages:** <br />
-    Via Button: Type your message in the input field and click the "Send" button.<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;Via Button: Type your message in the input field and click the "Send" button.<br />
-    Via Keyboard: Press the "Enter" key to send your message.<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;Via Keyboard: Press the "Enter" key to send your message.<br />

    4. **Receiving Messages:** <br />
-   Messages from other users will appear on the left side of the chat window, while your messages will appear on the right.
+   &nbsp;&nbsp;&nbsp;&nbsp;Messages from other users will appear on the left side of the chat window, while your messages will appear on the right.

    5. **Scrolling:** <br />
-   If there are many messages, the chat window will become scrollable.
+   &nbsp;&nbsp;&nbsp;&nbsp;If there are many messages, the chat window will become scrollable.
 It will automatically scroll to show the latest message.

 ## What I Learned from the project